Gabi Ashkenazi

 Gabriel "Gabi" Ashkenazi (גבי אשכנזי; born 25 February 1954) is an Israeli politician and former military leader.
-He previously served as the Minister of Foreign Affairs.
+He previously served as the minister of foreign affairs.
 He was the Chief of General Staff of the Israel Defense Forces from 2007 to 2011.
-He was the fourth Mizrahi Jew to become Chief of Staff of the IDF.
+Ashkenazi served as a member of Blue and White in the Knesset.

 Early life

-Gabriel (Gabi) Ashkenazi was born to a mixed Ashkenazi-Mizrahi Jewish family and grew up in Hagor, a moshav, or cooperative agricultural community in the Sharon region of central Israel, of which his parents were among the founders.
-His father, Yosef Ashkenazi, was a Holocaust survivor who had immigrated to Israel from Bulgaria, while his mother, Freda Ashkenazi (née Jamal), had immigrated from Syria.
+Gabriel (Gabi) Ashkenazi was born to a Bulgarian Jewish and Syrian Jewish family and grew up in Hagor, a moshav, or cooperative agricultural community in the Sharon region of central Israel, of which his parents were among the founders.
+His father, Yosef Ashkenazi, was a Holocaust survivor who had immigrated to Israel from Plovdiv, Bulgaria, while his mother, Freda Jamal, had immigrated from Aleppo, Syria.
 Ashkenazi completed high school at a military boarding school affiliated with the prestigious Gymnasia Herzliya in Tel Aviv.
 His roommates included Yigal Schwartz, a major figure in Israeli literature, and Yoav Kutner, an acclaimed music editor and journalist.

 Ashkenazi studied at the Tel Aviv Junior Command Preparatory School and the U.S. Marine Corps University's Command and Staff College.
 He earned a bachelor's degree in political science from the University of Haifa and in 2004, attended the six/seven-week Advanced Management Program at Harvard Business School.